informationgrid/ingrid-portal/README.md

 |ingrid-portal-mdek-application:war exploded|/ingrid-portal-mdek-application|

-Please note that IntelliJ switches per default the minus (-) for underscores (_) in the application context, double check your entries in the field.
+Please note that IntelliJ switches per default the minus (-) for underscores (_) in the application context, double-check your entries in the field.

 Next deploy the database, ibus and elasticsearch with docker:
 ```